tnessn/docsify/en-us/[English]-Installation-Instructions.md

 ### Installing Chocolatey
 Todo.

-### Installing from source
+### Building from source code
-The Windows build environment needs to meet the following requirements:
+The Windows build environment requires:
 - git:`2.19.1`
-- go language development kit: `go(1.11.1+)`
+- go language development kit: `go(1.11+)`
 - mingw: `mingw(V6.0.0)`

 The compilation process is as follows:

 1. We use the Chocolatey package manager to install the required build tools.
-If you don't have Chocolatey, follow the instructions on [Chocolatey] (https://chocolatey.org).
+If you don't have Chocolatey, follow the instructions on [Chocolatey](https://chocolatey.org).

 2. Open a command prompt with administrator privileges and install git: